 - Expressing more anger under stress.

-Factors Which Correlate with a Lower Rate of Physician Divorce
+Factors That Correlate with a Lower Rate of Physician Divorce

-Depression Among Some Physician Specialties Contributes to Divorce Rate
+Depression Among Some Physician Specialties Contributes to the Divorce Rate

 If You are a Doctor Contemplating Divorce in the State of Florida